cambirch/aps-excel/README.md

          */
         getCellValue(row: number, column: number): any
         /**
+         * setCellValue is a js wrapper we wrote for the excel access.
          * A shortcut function for setting the value of a cell.
-Will create column as needed.
+         * It will create a row and column as needed.
-         * Row must exist first however
          */
         setCellValue(row: number, column: number, value: any): void